ToMMeR -- Efficient Entity Mention Detection from Large Language Models: ToMMeR

 where $\hat p_{ij}$ is the predicted probability, $y_{ij}$ is the gold binary label, $\alpha $ is the balanced class weight, computed for each batch as $\alpha = \frac{\#\text{Neg}}{\#\text{Pos}}$, and $\#_\text{Tot}$ is the total number of spans in the batch.

-\paragraph{Distillation} Even if it has been generated with an LLM, and already contains an important number of fine-grained entity types, \hyperref[par:Dataset]{Pile-NER} also suffers from incompleteness.
+\paragraph{Distillation.} Although it has been generated with an LLM, and already contains an important number of fine-grained entity types, \hyperref[par:Dataset]{Pile-NER} also suffers from incompleteness.
 Nested mentions are for instance not labeled.
 Moreover, even when mentions are extracted by the LLM, the labels may not fully reflect the internal notion of mention detection.
-To mitigate these limitations, we adopt a two-stage training strategy: after the model has converged on the available annotations, we use the learned model to augment the training dataset by adding new mentions that were not annotated in the data, thus reducing the number of false negatives.
-See \cref{app:Reproducibility} for detailed hyper-parameters.
+To mitigate these limitations, we adopt a two-stage training strategy: after a first fit on the available annotations, we use the learned model to augment the training dataset with new mentions that were not annotated in the data, thus reducing the number of false negatives.
+See Appendix \labelcref{app:Reproducibility} for detailed hyper-parameters.